-Andy Murray suffers shock defeat at Wimbledon
+Andy Murray, Novak Djokovic exit Wimbledon

 The match probably would have turned out differently had Murray won the second set -- which he led by a break at 4-3.

-"Maybe I could have got the match done in three sets had I closed out the second after getting the break," said the Olympic champion.
+"Maybe I could have got the match done in three sets had I closed out the second after getting the break," said the twice Olympic champion.

 "I was pretty close.
 It wasn't like I was a million miles away from winning the match.